-In the past, in most academic libraries, a call number range in the HQ's (largely HQ74 through HQ77) housed most GLBT Studies materials.
-Many general resources, such as encyclopedias, as well as sociological treatments of GLBT issues, can still be found in that call number range (largely HQ74 through HQ77).
-However, materials on GLBTQ, Queer Studies, and gender and sexual identity can also be found throughout the library in multiple disciplines, for instance in the collections on French literature, communications and mass media, English, American history, religion, education and social services, all contain items on those issue.
-It is best when searching for materials to initially do keyword searches in the cataloge on the specific topic within GLBT Studies in which one is interested.
-Remember also that changes in terms have occured over time and that different disciplines may use different terms.
+Many general resources, such as encyclopedias, as well as sociological treatments of GLBT issues,can be found in the HQ call number range (largely HQ74 through HQ77).
+However, materials on GLBTQ, Queer Studies, and gender and sexual identity can also be found throughout the library in many disciplines.
+Collections on French literature, communications and mass media, English, United States history, religion, education and social services, all contain items on those issue.
+It is best when searching for materials initially to do keyword searches in the catalog on the specific topic within GLBTQ Studies in which one is interested.
+Remember also that changes in subject and key word terms have occurred over time and that different disciplines may use different terms.
 Searching under "homosexuality" may produce one set of works, perhaps historical ones, or clinical ones, whereas searching under "queer" may produce largely cultural or literature studies.
-"Gay", "GLBT", "LGBT", "Transgender" and "Transgendered" might also be searched as keywords.
+"Gay", "GLBTQ", "LGBTQ", "Transgender" and "Transgendered" , "Asexual", "Non-binary" might also be searched as keywords.
 You are trying to pick up documents which have these terms in either the document itself or its bibliographic descriptions.
-The same goes for using Journal Finder to locate journals with GLBT emphasis, although configuring Journal Finder on the Library webpage to do a "Contains All Words" search under gay, and then lesbian, and then queer will pick up most journal titles held at Hofstra University.
+The same goes for using Journal Finder to locate journals with GLBTQ emphasis,.

 This is an open access textbook on how to do research using library resources.
 It is produced and published in 2021 by scholars at Iowa State University.

 These are some of the books held by Hofstra University Library.